Cognitive Load in Web Design

 Screen Reader Compatibility

 Ensuring screen reader compatibility is essential for making web content accessible to visually impaired users.
+Understanding human perception in this context is crucial, as it involves how visually impaired users perceive and interact with web content through cognitive processes.
 Screen readers interpret on-screen text and provide auditory feedback, enabling individuals with visual impairments to access digital information effectively.
 Designers should structure web content logically, use descriptive alt text for images, and implement ARIA attributes to enhance screen reader compatibility.
 By prioritising these considerations, websites can cater to a broader audience and promote inclusivity in design.

 Compliance with Accessibility Standards